Sea salt vs. table salt: What's the difference?

 The main differences between sea salt and table salt are in their taste, texture and processing.

-Sea salt and table salt have the same basic nutritional value, despite the fact that sea salt is often promoted as being healthier.
+Sea salt is often promoted as being healthier than table salt.
+But sea salt and table salt have the same basic nutritional value.
 Sea salt and table salt contain comparable amounts of sodium by weight.

 Whichever type of salt you enjoy, do so in moderation.
 The Dietary Guidelines for Americans recommend limiting sodium to less than 2,300 milligrams a day.
 That's roughly how much sodium is in 1 teaspoon of table salt.